CyTube/cytube-docker/README.md

 If you already have a reverse proxy in place such as Nginx you must add the network to the sync container in the docker-compose.yml file.

-Example Configuration with a Reverse Proxy:
+Example docker-compose.yml configuration with a Reverse Proxy:

 ```
 version: "3.7"